steamcmd/api/README.md

 ### Hosting

-Newer versions of the API are automatically deployed on Azure when a new version has been created on Github, see the [deploy workflow](.github/workflows/deploy.yml).
+Newer versions of the API are automatically deployed on Deta when a new version has been created on Github, see the [deploy workflow](.github/workflows/deploy.yml).
 Deployment is done via [Github Actions](https://github.com/steamcmd/api/actions).

-Deploying to Heroku can be done to easily host it yourself.
+Deploying to Deta can be done to easily host it yourself.
 First authenticate locally with the `heroku` cli:
 ```
 heroku container:login